PyExecGo-Project/Template-Windows/README.md

-# 🐍 PyExecGo Project Template
+# 🐍 PyExecGo Project Template for Windows

 > **Note**: This is a template where most of the setup is already done to use PyExecGo.
 I’m working on an automatic builder that will handle these steps automatically! :)